open-policy-agent/opa/docs/content/_index.md

 {{< info >}}
 Windows users can obtain the OPA executable from [here](https://openpolicyagent.org/downloads/{{< current_version >}}/opa_windows_amd64.exe).
 The steps below are the same for Windows users except the executable name will be different.
+Windows executable file name is opa_windows_amd64.exe, which inclues file extension name 'exe'.
+The checksums file name is opa_windows_amd64.exe.sha256.
+Windows users can obtain the checksums from [here](https://openpolicyagent.org/downloads/{{< current_version >}}/opa_windows_amd64.exe.sha256).
 {{< /info >}}

 Set permissions on the OPA executable: